kubevirt/kubevirtci/cluster-provision/images/vm-image-builder/README.md

 ```

 ### Build and publish multi-arch images
-The multi-arch publish does not support building alpine-cloud-init because the [alpine-make-vm-image](https://raw.githubusercontent.com/alpinelinux/alpine-make-vm-image/master/alpine-make-vm-image) project does not support building Arm64 and s390x images.
+The multi-arch publish does not support building alpine-cloud-init because the [alpine-make-vm-image](https://raw.githubusercontent.com/alpinelinux/alpine-make-vm-image/master/alpine-make-vm-image) project does not support building Arm64, s390x and ppc64le images natively on non-native hardware.
-The `publish-multiarch-containerdisk.sh` script now supports building Arm64, AMD64 and s390x images.
+The `publish-multiarch-containerdisk.sh` script now supports building Arm64, AMD64, s390x and ppc64le images.
 The script primarily performs the following tasks:
 1. Use `create-containerdisk.sh` to build images.
 2. Upload the resulting images to a specific registry.